How do you know if an account is real or fake?

 Using default profile picture or fake picture

-If the account has the default profile picture (not a picture of the person) or a picture that is widely available with other accounts, it is likely a fake account.
-If you're trying to verify if a Facebook account is a real account you can also look through their photos to see if more than one photo has been posted.
-Often a fake account will only have no photo or one photo they've randomly found on the Internet.
+If the account has the default profile picture (not a person) or is the same as other accounts, it's likely a fake account.
+If you're trying to verify if a Facebook account is a legitimate, you can also look through their photos to see if more than one photo is posted.
+Often a fake account has no photo or one photo they've randomly found on the Internet.

-Tip: Many fake accounts also steal other pictures of people and use it as their profile picture.
-If the account is not someone you know and is a picture of a model, beautiful person, or a scandalously dressed person, it is likely a fake account.
+Many fake accounts also steal other pictures of people and use it as their profile picture.
+If the account is not someone you know and has a picture of a model, beautiful person, or a scandalously dressed person, it's likely fake.

 An incorrectly spelled name is another common mistake and tactic used to create a fake account.
 For example, in our above Donald Trump Twitter example, you can see one of the fake twitter accounts is "@donaldtrumpp" with an extra "p" in the name.

-Note: When an account is created on Facebook, it is created using an ID system instead of a unique identifier like Twitter.
-What this means is that it is easy for anyone to create a Facebook account with the same name as you or one of your friends, even if that name is already in use.
+When an account is created on Facebook, it's created using an ID system instead of a unique identifier like Twitter.
+So, it's easy for anyone to create a Facebook account with the same name as you or a friend, even if it's already in use.